 Thanks for these!
 I made them with an egg and just 1/2 cup banana and they were fabulous!
-We ate one pan and froze the rest to take camping, and they were just as good the second time around.”
+We ate one pan and froze the rest to take camping, and they were just as good the second time around.

-Just thought I’d tell you that apple sauce works brilliantly as a substitute for the banana and gives an excellent sweetness to the dough.”
+Just thought I’d tell you that apple sauce works brilliantly as a substitute for the banana and gives an excellent sweetness to the dough.

 Special Diet Notes: Double-the-Cinnamon Rolls

-- 2¼ teaspoons active dry yeast (or 1 single-use package)
+- 2¼ teaspoons (1/4-ounce packet) active dry yeast

-- 1 teaspoon ground cinnamon
+- 1 teaspoon + 2 teaspoons ground cinnamon, divided

 - 1 teaspoon salt

 - ¾ cup mashed ripe banana (can sub pumpkin puree or applesauce)

 - 1 tablespoon sugar (can sub coconut sugar)